sagemath/sagewiki_to_gh-2022-10-10/combinat/ClusterPackageDaysHannover.md

 Requirements
 ------------

 - I suggest that everyone attending uses laptop with a linux or mac os system and knows how to work with it (like installing things).
-Alternatively, people can also use the Sage web interface, but that will not be the preferred way as it tents to be not completely reliable.
+Alternatively, people can also use the Sage-Combinat server at http://sage.lacim.uqam.ca, but that will not be the preferred way as it tents to be not completely reliable.

 - It would also be appreciated if everyone tries to install Sage and the optional Sage-Combinat package before the course starts.
 For instructions see http://wiki.sagemath.org/combinat/Installation.